g1eng/httpfilter/README.md

 Other extending and developing fractions in this package are:

-* builtin IP filtering and basic authentication support
+* builtin IP filtering and basic authentication support <- doing
+* wrappers for http.HandlerFunc  <- doing
 * ~~passing any authentication backend for an authorization~~ (that's enough to give httprouter.Handle for user-defined AuthWrapper. `AuthAnd` makes multi-factor authentication easier.)
 * redis backend